niels80/smartmeter/README.md

 In TTN I use the HTTP integration to send the data to my webserver (it's plain hosting, so no access to MQTT).
 ![TTN Integration](img/TTN_http.png?raw=true)

-On the webserver, the [Volkszaehler] (https://www.volkszaehler.org/) is installed.
+On the webserver, the ![Volkszaehler] (https://www.volkszaehler.org/) is installed.
 A little script (which needs some additional security features) sends the data to the Volkszaehler middleware.

 E voilá :-)
 ![Webinterface](img/webinterface.png?raw=true)